labex-labs/open-source-labs/python/python-mastery/lab-ex7-4-low-level-of-class-creation/en/step3.md

 # Efficient Class Generation

-Now that we understand how to create classes using `type()`, let's explore a more efficient way to generate multiple similar classes using this technique.
+Now that you understand how to create classes using the `type()` function, we're going to explore a more efficient way to generate multiple similar classes.
+This method will save you time and reduce code duplication, making your programming process smoother.

 ## Understanding the Current Validator Classes

-Open the `validate.py` file in WebIDE:
+First, we need to open the `validate.py` file in the WebIDE.
+This file already contains several validator classes, which are used to check if values meet certain conditions.
+These classes include `Validator`, `Positive`, `PositiveInteger`, and `PositiveFloat`.
+We'll be adding a `Typed` base class and several type - specific validators to this file.

+To open the file, run the following command in the terminal:

 ```bash
 cd ~/project
 ```

-Notice that the file already contains several validator classes, including `Validator`, `Positive`, `PositiveInteger`, and `PositiveFloat`.
-We need to add a `Typed` base class and several type-specific validators.

 ## Adding the Typed Validator Class

-First, let's add the `Typed` validator class, which will check if a value is of the expected type:
+Let's start by adding the `Typed` validator class.
+This class will be used to check if a value is of the expected type.

 ```python
 class Typed(Validator):